 The reflective detailing is featured in key areas to keep you safe and visible on urban runs.

-Featuring an adjustable hook and loop closure system, with adidas's iconic Badge of Sport logo, this hard-wearing running cap will shine in response to street lighting and car headlights.
+Featuring updated hi-vis graphics, with reflective trim, this cosy running beanie and glove set will shine in response to street lighting and car headlights.
 Perfect for late evening or early morning runs, you'll remain warm, comfortable, and visible to traffic and cyclists.

-The Ronhill Momentum Afterlife Long Sleeve Run Top is perfect for high-intensity run sessions with its Vapourlite fabric construction.
+The adidas Runr tee is perfect for high-intensity run sessions with its Climalite fabric construction.
 The fabric is both lightweight and breathable with a wicking treatment ensuring your perspiration is drawn away from the surface of your skin.
-A subtle yet highly reflective trim will ensure you standout in early mornings or late evenings during the autumn and winter.
+A highly reflective print will ensure you stand out in early mornings or late evenings during the autumn and winter.

 Drawing on the expertise of their popular Flashlight cycle clothing collection, dhb have added a reflective print to these tights.
 Strategically placed to make you visible to other road users, these run tights are perfect for those autumn and winter runs.